ricoberger/script_exporter/README.md

 The `name` of the script must be a valid Prometheus label value.
 The `command` string is the script which is executed with all arguments specified in `args`.
 To add dynamic arguments you can pass the `params` query parameter with a list of query parameters which values should be added as argument.
 The program will be executed directly, without a shell being invoked, and it is recommended that it be specified by path instead of relying on ``$PATH``.

-The optional `env` hash allow to run the script with custom environment variables.
+The optional `env` key allows to run the script with custom environment variables.

 Example: set proxy env vars for test_env script